Gyno - Talk

 What is Breast cancer genetic testing?

-This testing generally check for the presence of abnormal genes BRCA, and BRCA2 genes amongst women.
-These 2 genes are associated with inheritance of breast cancer.
+It is a screening method that helps the woman learn about the likelihood of getting affected by this disease.
+This testing generally checks for the presence of abnormal genes BRCA, and BRCA2 genes amongst women.
+These 2 genes are associated with the inheritance of breast cancer.

 How is genetic testing helpful?